 Allergies are immune disorders caused by complex interactions of genetic as well as environmental factors.
 Researchers do not fully understand why some individual horses are affected by specific allergens while others are not, but genetics are believed to play a role.
 [3]

 Researchers have classified four different allergen hypersensitivity reactions: Type I through IV.
-Sweet Itch is considered to be a Type I allergy, also called immediate hypersensitivity or anaphylactic reaction.
+Sweet Itch is considered to be a Type I allergy, also called immediate hypersensitivity reaction.
 [2]

 Sweet Itch is typically caused by an allergy to biting insects in the Culicoides genus.
 Other insect species including Simulium, Tabanus, and Stomoxys spp. may also cause the condition.
 [4]